UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

 It explains how to install WSL and how to set it up.
 Add a Linux distribution of your choice.
 Then open WSL.
-Either find the distribution from the Start Menu, or type in Powershell with:
+Either find the distribution from the Start Menu, or type in
+Powershell:
 ```
 wsl
 ```

-If you are in the Linux environment, you can follow the standard Ricgraph installation.
+If you are in the Linux environment, you can follow the standard Ricgraph installation method as described above:
 [Fast and recommended way to install
 Ricgraph for a single user](#fast-and-recommended-way-to-install-ricgraph-for-a-single-user).